oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/lab3/lab3-create-vmcluster.md

 ### Objectives

--   Create a VM Cluster Resource for Exadata Database Service on Cloud@Customer
+-   After completing this lab, you should be able to create a VM Cluster Resource for Exadata Database Service on Cloud@Customer

 ### Prerequisites

 This lab requires completion of the following:

-* Completion of Lab2
+* Completion of **Lab2**

 ## Task 1: Create a VM Cluster Resource for Exadata Database Service on Cloud@Customer